September 19, 2022

 Then I tried to abate the steepness of the incline by zigzagging back and forth across the roadway, making my own switchbacks as I plunged down the pavement.
 This meant a lot of extra steps, and it didn’t do much to diminish my misery.

-Once I finally made it to the bottom of the hill, and level with the fútbol field I’d spotted from above, I went in search for a bench to rest on.
-The sun was out and I needed a break.
+Once I finally made it to the bottom of the hill and level with the fútbol field I’d spotted from above, I went in search of a bench to rest on.
+The sun was out, and I needed a break.
 I didn’t know what was wrong with my body.
-My knees were generally fine, but these ridiculously abrupt grades were just killing me.
+My knees were generally fine, but these ridiculously abrupt grades on the Camino del Norte were just killing me.

-When enough time has passed that my body no longer seemed to be in revolt, I worked my way over to on a walking path leading into town, which (thankfully) was as flat as could be.
+When enough time had passed that my body no longer seemed to be in revolt, I worked my way over to a walking path leading into town, which (thankfully) was as flat as could be.

 In that large yard, I spotted some ducks eating from a pile of household scraps.
 One of the ducks greedily grabbed a large piece of stale baguette away from the other ducks.
 But rather than attempting to choke it down right away, he quickly waddled all the way across the yard to a large pool of water with the bread in his mouth.

-At first I just though the duck just wanted to protect his treasure from his competitors.
+At first, I thought the duck just wanted to protect its treasure from its competitors.
 But then, much to my surprise, he dropped the bread in the water and proceeded to push it under the surface, over and over again, until it was soft enough to eat comfortably.
-Clearly this ingenious duck knew (from experience, I suppose) that day-old baguette was not edible without teeth!
+Clearly, this ingenious duck knew (from experience) that a day-old baguette was not edible without teeth!
 Color me impressed!

 Two giant mistakes

-When I finally into got to the town of Markina-Xemein, it was just after noon.
-It was a large and bustling town, but it still too early for most of the cafes to be serving lunch (which doesn’t seem to begin until sometime after 1pm).
-But I definitely needed something to tide me over.
+When I finally got to the town of Markina-Xemein, it was just after noon.
+It was a large and bustling town, but it was still too early for most of the cafes to be serving lunch (which doesn’t seem to begin until sometime after 1 pm).
+Nevertheless, I needed something to tide me over.

-I’d made a lodging reservation at an albergue in the town Bolivar, which that was still another 6.5 kilometers ahead.
-And the terrain between here and there looked pretty moderate, so I decided to just grab a quick café con leche, and keep walking.
+In an effort to continue on my 30-35 kilometer days, I’d made a reservation at an albergue in the town of Bolivar, which was still another 6.5 kilometers ahead.
+And the terrain between here and there looked pretty moderate, so I decided to grab a quick café con leche, and keep walking.

 But I did neither.
-Instead, I left Markina-Xemein behind… and then I nearly got lost.
+Instead, I left Markina-Xemein behind without getting food… and then I nearly got lost.

-A large construction site was set up exactly where the route went, and a chainlink fence obscured the path’s markings.
-Consequently, I’d passed my turn and a construction worker had to whistle out to me, before pointing over his shoulder gesturing to the Camino’s actual route.
+A large construction site was set up exactly where the route was supposed to head up a flight of stairs, and now a chain-link fence obscured the path’s markings.
+As a result, I’d walked right past my turn on the Camino, and a construction worker had to whistle out to me before pointing over his shoulder to gesture to the actual route.

-Clearly this was a mistake he’d seen before.
-A clueless person with a pack on who was making a major wrong turn near their construction site.
-It almost makes you wonder if maybe they should have put a sign up on the project’s perimeter (given that they were covering up the actual Camino markers for a critical turn)!
+This was clearly a mistake he’d seen before.
+A clueless person with a pack on was making a major wrong turn near their construction site.
+It makes you wonder if they should have put a sign up on the project’s perimeter directing pilgrims where to go (especially since they were covering up the actual Camino markers for a critical turn)!

-About four kilometers later, the Camino cut through a tiny town called Iruzubieta, which was nothing more than a handful of homes, one bar, and one restaurant.
-I bypassed these establishments too.
-In another 30 minutes I’d be in Bolivar and with ample time to get lunch and a cold beer, I told myself.
+About four kilometers later, the Camino cut through a tiny town called Iruzubieta, which consisted of only a handful of homes, a bar, and a restaurant.
+I bypassed these establishments, too.
+In another 30 minutes, I’d be in Bolivar and with ample time to get lunch and a cold beer, I told myself.

-The sun was now directly overhead and it was scorchingly hot.
-I tops of my ears felt as if they were burning and my forearms were starting to look a little pink.
+The sun was now directly overhead, and it was scorchingly hot.
+The tops of my ears felt as if they were burning, and my forearms were starting to look a little pink, too.
 The further inland I walked, the warmer it seemed to get here in Spain.

-As I got closer to my destination, I weighed my options.
-Did I want to go to the albergue first so I could get cleaned up before eating?
-Or did I want to head directly to the restaurant in town – and just sit outdoors so my sweaty, wet clothes were less likely to offend someone with their odor?
+As I got closer to Bolivar, I weighed my options.
+Should I go to the albergue first so I can get cleaned up before eating?
+Or did I want to head directly to the restaurant in town and sit at an outdoor table so my sweaty, wet clothes were less likely to offend someone with their odor?

 There was only one restaurant in town, so my choice was easy.
 But as I approached it, something odd struck me.
 All the outdoor chairs were locked up, and no one was sitting outside.
-A man exited the restaurant while I was staring at the chairs, so clearly they were still open.
-Maybe they just weren’t doing patio service this afternoon.
+A man exited the restaurant while I was staring at the chairs, so it appeared they were open.
+Maybe they just weren’t offering patio service this afternoon??

-As I pull the door open to take a step inside the cool, dark building, a bartender looked up at me.
+As I pulled the door open to take a step inside the cool, dark building, a bartender looked up at me.
 And then he said a single word that nearly broke my heart.

 Cerrado.